 Yes, pouring boiling water down your sink once a week can help to dissolve and flush some FOG build-ups.
 However, this method is most effective when there are minimal amounts of FOG in your drains and should not be relied upon as the sole solution for FOG management.

-- Can a Plumber Help Me to Replace a Bathtub Drain Stopper? - August 29, 2024
+- Can a Plumber Help Me Replace a Leaking Garden Tap? - October 14, 2024